Heloise

-Héloïse (c.
-1100–01? – 16 May 1163–64?), variously Héloïse d'Argenteuil or Héloïse du Paraclet, was a French nun, philosopher, writer, scholar, and abbess.
+Héloïse (/fr/; c.
+1101 – 16 May 1164), variously Héloïse d'Argenteuil or Héloïse du Paraclet, was a French nun, philosopher, writer, scholar, and abbess.

 Héloïse was a renowned "woman of letters" and philosopher of love and friendship, as well as an eventual high ranking abbess in the Catholic Church.
 She achieved approximately the level and political power of a bishop in 1147 when she was granted the rank of prelate nullius.

 She is famous in history and popular culture for her love affair and correspondence with the leading medieval logician and theologian Peter Abelard, who became her colleague, collaborator, and husband.
 She is known for exerting critical intellectual influence upon his work and posing many challenging questions to him such as those in the Problemata Heloissae.

 Her surviving letters are considered a foundation of French and European literature and primary inspiration for the practice of courtly love.
-Her erudite and sometimes erotically charged correspondence is the Latin basis for the bildungsroman genre and serve alongside Abelard's Historia Calamitatum as a model of the classical epistolary genre.
+Her erudite and sometimes erotically charged correspondence is the Latin basis for the bildungsroman genre and serves alongside Abelard's Historia Calamitatum as a model of the classical epistolary genre.
 Her influence extends on later writers such as Chrétien de Troyes, Geoffrey Chaucer, Madame de Lafayette, Thomas Aquinas, Choderlos de Laclos, Voltaire, Rousseau, Simone Weil, and Dominique Aury.

 She is an important figure in the establishment of women's representation in scholarship and is known for her controversial portrayals of gender and marriage which influenced the development of modern feminism.

 Philosophy and legacy

 Héloïse heavily influenced Abelard's ethics, theology, and philosophy of love.
-A scholar of Cicero following in his tradition, Heloise writes of pure friendship and pure unselfish love.
+As a scholar of Cicero following in his tradition, Heloise writes of pure friendship and pure unselfish love.
 Her letters critically develop an ethical philosophy in which intent is centrally placed as critical for determining the moral correctness or "sin" of an action.
 She claims: "For it is not the deed itself but the intention of the doer that makes the sin.
 Equity weighs not what is done, but the spirit in which it is done."
 This perspective influenced Abelard's intention-centered ethics described in his later work Etica (Scito Te Ipsum) (c.
-1140), and thus serve as a foundation to the development of the deontological ethics of intentionalist ethics in medieval philosophy prior to Aquinas.
+1140) and thus serves as a foundation to the development of the deontological ethics of intentionalist ethics in medieval philosophy prior to Aquinas.

 She describes her love as "innocent" yet paradoxically "guilty" of having caused a punishment (Abelard's castration).
 She refuses to repent of her so-called sins, insisting that God had punished her only after she was married and had already moved away from so-called "sin".
 Her writings emphasize intent as the key to identifying whether an action is sinful/wrong, while insisting that she has always had good intent.